kevinM01/Remote-Evaluation-Software/README.md

 # REMOTE EVALUATION SOFTWARE
-Online examination system project is a web application which is useful for education purpose.The purpose of this system is to design a demo test app through which students can gain an environment to practice examination through online medium.
+Remote Evaluation Software project is a web application which is useful for education purpose.The purpose of this system is to design a demo test app through which students can gain an environment to practice examination through online medium.